Radiator-Labs/guard-clause-rs/README.md

 The Rust programming language provides the [`assert`](https://doc.rust-lang.org/core/macro.assert.html) macro in the core library (starting in 1.6.0; assert was originally in the standard library.)
 The `assert` allows values to be checked and, if not as desired, panics the application.
-Guard-clauses attempts to deliver a similar functionality, but returns a value instead of panicking.
+Guard-clauses attempts to deliver a similar functionality, but causes the enclosing function to immediately return a value, instead of panicking.

 Original Code: